 Here are the top hidden gems in Dallas, Texas.

-“That’s why Dallas is so big, it’s full of secrets,” I laugh.
+“That’s why Dallas is so big; it’s full of secrets,” I laugh.
 I’m standing on a slim sidewalk along Moody Street.
 From here, all I see is a scramble of tall buildings locked in cement, slitted by windows.
 Cranes are the tallest, easiest-to-glimpse sights for searching eyes.
-They seem to challenge the concrete jungle, promising to make it larger, longer, loftier.
-But I’m here for a different promise: a tucked-away collection of samurai armor and helmets and masks.
+They challenge the concrete jungle, promising to make it larger, longer, and loftier.
+But I’m here for a different promise: a tucked-away collection of samurai armor, helmets, and masks.

 It was a place I didn’t know existed for years.
-I mean, this spot is only a mile away from Dallas’ main hub of art museums, how could I not know?
-But then again, how could I know?
+How could I know?
 Dallas is one of the largest cities in the United States, spread out over 380 square miles.
 A city this size can easily be the keeper of secrets.
 And it is.

 Here are 12 hidden gems in Dallas, Texas.
-From lesser-known eateries to secret gardens, this is a side of Dallas you won’t want to miss out on!
+From underrated museums to a secret food tour, this is a side of Dallas you won’t want to miss out on!

 The Ann & Gabriel Barbier-Mueller Museum

 Saint Ann is a beautiful, intimate restaurant.
-White clothed tables fill a wood-framed space.
-Curved glasses sit atop each counter waiting for a pour of wine.
+Tables cloaked in white fill wood floors.
+Wine glasses sit atop each counter, waiting for a dark red pour.
 Drinks flow.
 Small talk loosens the atmosphere.
-Patrons relax.
-They’re dressed in cinched tops, pleated skirts, button-down shirts.
+Patrons, dressed in cinched tops, pleated skirts, and button-down shirts, relax.
 Their arms lean against their chins.

-“How many?” the waiter asks, turning to me.
+“How many?” a waiter asks, turning to me.

-“Sorry, I thought this was a museum,” I say, my face reddening.
-I feel out-of-place in my baggy dress and messy top-knot.
+“Sorry, I thought this was a museum,” I say, my face flushing Malbec-bright.
+I feel out of place in my baggy dress and messy top knot.
 I start to pull out my phone – how could I get the directions so very wrong?

 Oh.